travis-ci/docs-travis-ci-com/user/deployment/opsworks.md

 permalink: opsworks/
 ---

-Travis CI can automatically deploy your [AWS OpsWorks](https://aws.amazon.com/en/opsworks/) application after a successful build.
+Travis CI can automatically trigger a deploy of your [AWS OpsWorks](https://aws.amazon.com/en/opsworks/) application after a successful build.
+This will not send code from Travis to OpsWorks.
+You will need to [configure OpsWorks to pull in your code](http://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html#workingapps-creating-source) from source control, S3, or an HTTP bundle.

 For a minimal configuration, all you need to do is add the following to your `.travis.yml`: